 Your strategy starts with a data hub – a place where your organization can merge and blend every data source into one location.
 For most marketing departments, the problem isn’t a lack of data, but what to do with that data once it’s acquired.
 Or, more specifically, how to correlate, blend, and balance all of the various data sources together to build a cohesive picture.
 Figuring out which data sources are informative isn’t easy if they’re spread across multiple platforms, though.
-Even if you understand your organization’s goals and KPIs (key performance indicators), you’ll still want to analyze all of your data in one, centralized location.
+Even if your marketing data strategists understand your organization’s goals and KPIs (key performance indicators), they’ll still want to analyze all of your data in one, centralized location.
 That way, you can start to see how certain metrics compliment and stack up next to others, which ones can be merged, and which ones are the most valuable to your marketing strategy.

 The Power of Data Communication

 According to Google, 86% of senior executives agree that removing silos within organizations is crucial to data- and analytics-driven decisions.
 Additionally, 75% of marketers said that the biggest barrier they face in using data is a lack of education in data analytics.
 Practically speaking, this means marketers understand the value of data (and so do executives) but tend to experience trouble communicating data insights to departments that may not prioritize data management and training.